 Mature students are classified as those who are 21 years of age or older by September 1 of the entry year, with no post-secondary education.
 Every application for admission as a mature student is considered on its own merit.

-1. Meeting the general admission requirements for high school applicants:
+1. Meet the general admission requirements for high school applicants:

-- 3 must be standard (Examples: Math, Science, Social Studies, Languages, Fine Arts)
+- Three must be standard (Examples: Math, Science, Social Studies, Languages, Fine Arts)

 - The remaining course may be any academic or non-academic grade 12 course carrying normal weight

 - cannot be special projects or work experience

 - two courses of lower course weight may be substituted for this fifth course

 - A minimum overall average of 60% on the above five courses

 2. Meet the general admission requirements for mature applicants:

 - Completion of English 30-1, or its equivalent